blakadder/sv06/docs/Upgrades/cooling-upgrades.md

 ---
-title: Cooling and Fan Upgrades for Sovol SV06
+description: Cooling and Fan Upgrades for Sovol SV06
 comments: true
 ---